 Outside of the work, Gillian enjoys photography, volunteering through Toastmasters International, and walking with her rescue dog.

-Ken has been with NGen for a year and enjoys being part of the Supercluster in Canada.
+Ken has been with NGen for four years and enjoys being part of the Manufacturing Ecosystem in Canada.
 His hobbies are hockey and forestry management.

 Joanne joined NGen as Senior Project Coordinator in November 2019.
 She has worked in the Manufacturing world for three decades with Project Management, Purchasing, and Inside Sales experience spanning two continents.

 Summer is her favourite Season and walking and enjoying the outdoors is where she is happiest.
 Traveling, socializing, and dancing are also on the top of her “fun” list.
 In her downtime, you will find her, Kobo in hand, reading on the deck.
 Among many things she is grateful for, are her family and friends and most of all recently becoming a Grandmother for the first time.